hotg-ai/rune/docs/whats-in-a-rune/index.md

 *Proc Blocks* can also accept optional arguments using the same syntax as *Capabilities*.

+The built-in *Proc Blocks* are in [the `proc-blocks/` folder][pb] of the `rune` repo, with some commonly used *Proc Blocks* being:

+- `fft` - Apply the Fast Fourier Transform to 16-bit PCM audio samples
+- `modulo` - Apply the modulo operation to every element in the buffer
+- `normalize` - scale each element in the provided buffer to the range `[0, 1]`
+- `ohv_label` - Given a list of labels and a list of confidences, get the label that corresponds to the highest confidence

+As *Proc Blocks* are just normal Rust crates; see the tutorial on [creating a *Proc Block*](custom-proc-block) for a guide on writing your own.

 ## The *"MODEL"* Directive

 The most important part of any machine learning application is running a model